Or Application Form to be returned to Student Services

 - Skills for land-based outdoor and adventurous activities

-Satisfactory interview, assessment, school report and/or satisfactory reference.
+- Satisfactory interview, assessment, reference and/or school report.

 All students will need to provide themselves with a good quality pair of walking boots, all other equipment can be provided, although students may prefer their own.